ts1/BLEUnlock/README.md

 - No iPhone app is required
 - Works with any BLE devices that periodically send signal
-- Locks Mac when the specified device is away from Mac
 - Unlocks Mac for you when the device is near Mac, no need to enter password again
+- Locks Mac when the device is away from Mac
 - Optionally wakes from display sleep state
 - Optionally pauses/unpauses iTunes when you're away and back
 - Password is securely stored in Keychain